From the Vault (Musical Musings from the Garden)

 October 8th, 2025

-Mr. Carson’s Musical Musings: A Review of The Cosmic Selection by Lord Huron
+Mr. Carson’s Musical Musings: A Review of The Cosmic Selector by Lord Huron

 Today, he requested that I “dust off something cosmic, but tasteful.”
 I chose The Cosmic Selector by Lord Huron.
 He listened in silence, the drizzle pattering politely off his umbrella, before clearing his throat, or rather, producing a small rumbling hum that we’ve come to interpret as such, and delivered the following review.